walkernr/neuralMelting/README.md

 lammps_remcmc_distributed.py
 ----------------------------------

 This is essentially the same as lammps_remcmc_local.py with both serial and parallel modes, but this script is intended to be used on distributed networks.
-This implementation is not currently working, however, due to issues with pickling the functions and objects associated with the LAMMPS library for passing information between processes.
+The program works fine on a single machine, but proper setup on distributed networks has been difficult to implement.

 lammps_parse.py
 ---------------